m-demare/hlargs.nvim/README.md

 ## Installation
-This plugin is for [neovim](https://neovim.io/) only (tested on 0.6.1, no idea whether it works on previous versions or not)
+This plugin is for [neovim](https://neovim.io/) only.
+Version 0.7+ is recommended.
+If you are using 0.6, use the branch `0.6-compat` and an appropriate nvim-treesitter version (installation instructions in the README of that branch).

 [packer.nvim](https://github.com/wbthomason/packer.nvim):
 ```lua